asivers/mycalendar/privacy-policy.md

 **No other permissions are required**.

-## 3. Changes to This Policy
+## 4. Changes to Policy
-If we update this Privacy Policy, we will notify users within the app.
+If we update this Privacy Policy, updated policies will be bundled with app updates and shown on first launch.
+The latest version is always available in [Settings > Privacy Policy].

-## 4. Contact Us
+## 5. Contact Us
 If you have any questions, contact us at: **sivers295@gmail.com**.